 Reports & Publications

 Ross’s geese, lesser snow geese, and greater snow geese are collectively referred to as “light geese” or “white geese."
 Abundance of some light goose populations increased dramatically during the past decades and continues to remain at high levels.
-Adverse impacts from these increasing populations were first identified in the 1990's.
 A substantial amount of research and effort has been devoted to understanding the effects that these populations have had, and are having, on habitats and other species.

 Populations, Research, and Overabundance